-Invitations to dinner parties; updates about work; an away day with the college football team: if you’re not using WhatsApp, you run the risk of missing out on important information.
+Invitations to dinner parties; updates about work; an excursion with the college soccer team: if you’re not using WhatsApp, you run the risk of missing out on important information.
 With more than a billion worldwide users to date, the app is more popular than almost any other on the market.
 But this networking comes with its disadvantages too: the main one being that WhatsApp shares user data...

 If you want to search for something on the internet, you Google it.
 Google is the most popular choice for everyday searches amongst users worldwide.
 Over 65% of all searches by American users are carried out on Google.
 But this Mountain View multinational is by no means the only search engine provider on the web.
 Here we’ll present to you a list of search engines that are notable alternatives to Google and can keep up with the industry giant.

 - Google, Yahoo, and Bing dominate the market share

 - Bing: The Microsoft product made in Google’s image

 - Yahoo: The search engine “powered by Bing”